anietocaceres1/socialMediaGraveyard/README.md

     - Chat: Offers private and public text or video chatting services.
     - Video Sharing: Focused on posting and sharing videos.

+This website uses information collected from Wikipedia as its basis, but information about this topic is scarce, so any new data is welcome.

 ❗ If you want to add new data to the .json or modify data, please make a fork of the project and then a pull request with me as a reviewer.

 Thank you!